UDOOboard/Neo-Docs/docs/03_Basic_Setup/03_Remote_Terminal_(SSH).md

     udooer@192.168.7.2's password:

-Type `udooer` (if you did not change your default password using the [Web Configuration Tool](../Basic_Setup/Web_Control_Panel.html) yet, then press "Enter".
+Type `udooer` (if you did not change your default password using the [Web Control Panel](../Basic_Setup/Web_Control_Panel.html) yet, then press "Enter".
 Do not worry if you don't see what you type in the terminal: it's an expedient to hide your password to eventual onlookers.

 At this point you can use your terminal: